 Indigenous filmmakers from Midia India release documentary alerting to the grave situation faced by their uncontacted relatives the Awá Guajá, from the Araribóia indigenous territory, one of the most endangered in the Amazon.
 The Awá Guajá depend intrinsically on the forest for survival – for hunting, for gathering, for water.
 However, the forest in the […]

 For centuries, the Sapara people of the Ecuadorian Amazon made their clothes from the resistant and natural fabric that the forest grows for them.
 As people have become more used to commercial clothing, this tradition has been increasingly neglected.
 By stripping the bark from the tree and beating it to soften the fibres, they tame […]

 Terra do Meio in it’s fifth year brings together indigenous and local communities.
 The network of cantinas is able to supply traditional produce from the Amazon in a way that supports local communities and protects the forest.
 The Xipaya, Curuáya, Xikrin, Yudjá and Arara peoples joined by the banks of the Rio Xingu Extractive Reserves, […]

 The Brazil nut has always been a centerpiece of Wai Wai food culture.
 With the organization of the production chain, it has become a driver that is transforming lives and reinforcing the protection of a territory afflicted by invaders.
+Find out more here.